 Since the mid-1990s, Stolpe has been renovated as part of its urban development program.
 New roads, sidewalks, street lighting, residential buildings and a waterway rest stop on the Peene were created.

-In Stolpe an der Peene trehe are port with jetty and Wasserwanderrastplatz on the Peene newly renovated community center with office of the mayor, museum and event rooms.
+Stolpe an der Peene has a port with jetty and newly renovated community center with office of the mayor, museum and event rooms.

-In Neuhof, Dersewitz and Grüttow you can experience different historical developments of villages in our region.
-In Neuhof begins an approximately four-kilometer hiking trail through the protected landscape area "Lower Peenetal" to Stolpe, which invites to hiking.
+In Neuhof, Dersewitz and Grüttow you can experience different historical developments of villages in the region.
+In Neuhof begins an approximately four-kilometer hiking trail through the protected landscape area "Lower Peenetal" to Stolpe.